Automatic Box Labeling

 The System Controller takes weight information from the conveyor scale and the product ID information from either the preidentification scanner or operator input, and looks up product parameters including box tare to determine the information needing to be printed on the label.
 The label information is then sent to the printer applicator for automatic label generation.

 The Printer within the printer applicator will then print a label with bar code data.
-This label is automatically placed onto a case once the box reaches the proper position in front of the applicator.
+This label is automatically placed onto a case once the box/case reaches the proper position in front of the applicator.

 A Verification Barcode Scanner reads the previously printed and applied barcode label and stores the information in the system controller as verified production if the proper parameters are met.
-If proper parameters are not met, the system controller will automatically signal the divert to reject the offending box.
+If proper parameters are not met, the system controller will automatically signal the divert to reject the offending box/case.